-Small business size standards imposed and regulated by the Small Business Administration (SBA) is the standard that all small government contractors should be aware of.
+Small business size standards imposed and regulated by the Small Business Administration (SBA) are the standard that all small government contractors should be aware of.
 Calculations should be reviewed industry by industry.
 This is the most important part of doing business with the federal government.
-SBA Size standards (industry classification system NAICS) are critical because any violation of the regulations can cause a company to lose the awarded federal contract.
+The United States SBA Size standards (industry classification system NAICS) are critical because any violation of the regulations can cause a company to lose the awarded federal contract.

-Whether or not you meet the federal small business size standards becomes an issue when your competition files a small business size protest to the Contracting Officer.
-You are then left to defend yourself and show proof annual receipts in addition to providing numerous business contracts and documents requested by the SBA.
+Whether or not you meet the federal NAICS small business size standards becomes an issue when your competition files a small business size protest to the Contracting Officer.
+You are then left to defend yourself and show proof of annual receipts in addition to providing numerous business contracts and documents requested by the SBA.

 Having SBA size standards lawyers and OHA Size Appeal lawyers that understand affiliation regulations and the Ostensible Subcontractor Rule is critical to protecting your company’s rights to lucrative government contracts.
 More importantly, when the SBA issues an adverse size determination decision, you want a law firm that can uncover legal errors in the SBA’s analysis and ultimate decision.

-Causes to Violations of SBA Small Business Size Standards
+Reasons for Violations of SBA Size Standards Regulations

 The most common cause of violating the SBA small business standards is relying too heavily on a proposed teaming partner or subcontractor when you submit a government contract bid.
 Many companies may not be aware of the underlying rules.
 However, having a reliable and experienced government contract small business attorney can be helpful and save tens of thousands in litigation costs.

-Other causes to violations of small business regulations and the Small Business Act include:
+Other causes of violations of small business regulations and the Small Business Act include:

-- Third-party individual having to much control over the business
+- Third-party individuals have too much control over the business

 - Having one client where you get a substantial amount of your revenues from